 Green Screen is a five-year project, 2017-2021.
 The Slovak Film Commission became partner of the project on July 1st 2018.

 Description: 2nd Regional stakeholders meeting in Bratislava.
 The event was composed of lectures on the topic of circular economy in filmmaking, Among the lecturers there was Petra Cselvayova from Slovak Institute of Circular Economy (INCIEN) and Green Screen expert Joanna Gallardo.
 Simona Mocikova and Radka Babincova described their experience from Malaga conference and their vision to produce eco=friendly film.

 Lecturers: Petra Csefalvayova (INCIEN), Joanna Gallardo (Green Screen), Simona Mocikova and Radka Babincova (Bright Side Pictures), Daria Hamajova (Ministery of Culture of Slovak Republic), Matus Pavlovic (Less Waste Run)

 Number of attendees: 31

-Desciption of the activity: Regional stakeholders meeting in Bratislav that we have held during the international film festival Bratislava in order to reach wider professional audience.The event was composed of lectures on the topic of sustainable filmmaking, One of the lecturer was MgA.
-Petronela Kolevska from Slovak Innovation and Energy Agency, that have introduced project of creative vouchers vytvor.me.
+Regional stakeholders meeting in Bratislava that we have held during the International Film Festival Bratislava in order to reach wider professional audience.The event was composed of lectures on the topic of sustainable filmmaking.
+One of the lecturer was MgA.
+Petronela Kolevska from Slovak Innovation and Energy Agency (SIEA), that have introduced project of creative vouchers vytvor.me.